 For the NCR-Fwd access link, there is no obvious QCL source RS.
 The meaning of using an “index of a source RS” in the access link beam indication needs to be clarified.

+Obtaining configuration information from OAM (Option 2) can lead to reduced inter-operability between the NCR and the gNB.

-For handling the flexible symbols of UL/DL TDD configurations of NCR, at least the following alternative can be considered:
+For handling the flexible symbols of UL/DL TDD configurations of NCR, at least the following alternative should be considered:

 Overriding flexible symbols using PDCCH for DCI formats 0_0, 0_1, 0_2 for forwarding UL transmissions, and DCI formats 1_0, 1_1, 1_2 for forwarding DL transmissions, by the NCR-Fwd.